Mustafa-muftah/QrGenerator/yala-qr-code/README.md

 - hooks : contain our custom hooks to fetch data.
 - appState: contain the redux logic and app store.

-- I did two solutions the first commit is with Redux toolkit, the Second commit with react-query as required, I prefer state managemat solution or mix with them
+- I did two solutions the first commit is with Redux toolkit, the Second commit with react-query as required, I prefer state managemat solution or mix both of them
-- there would be some UI bugs and bad UI design (ex: history page) due to lack of time
+- there would be some UI bugs and bad UI/UX experience (ex: history page) due to lack of time